PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-07-03-beginner-mistakes-in-kql.md

 ---

-#### 🎓 Final Thoughts from the Zenit
+## 🎓 Final Thoughts from the Zenit
 Every query is a meditation.

 It teaches you not just about the data, but about *how you think*.
-KQL invites curiosity, iteration, and — when the results are just right — a small flicker of joy.
+KQL invites curiosity, iteration, and when the results are just right, a small flicker of joy.

 You’ll mess up joins.
 You’ll overproject.
 You’ll forget `bin()`.
 We all do.
 Trust me.
 But you’ll learn.